johneddcooper/forumscraper/README.txt

 -Restarts
-	-Restarts work, but the implementation does not allow for multiple instances to run on the same DB
+	-Restarts work, but the implementation does not allow for multiple instances to run on the same DB -We need a way to know which threads have had posts added to them.
+Current implementations ignore a thread after scraping it once.

 =============================================================================================================================

 -Fix bugs with watchdog
-	-Sometimes hangs (Especially on runtime errors of the subprocess) -blocking on read from stderr.
-May be fixed by making signal handlers or finding a way to cancel a read or break the pipe -Or maybe by using unix sockets (LAST RESORT
+	-Exit Gracefully (Close browser window on SIG_KILL) -Sometimes hangs (Especially on runtime errors of the subprocess) -blocking on read from stderr.
+May be fixed by making signal handlers or finding a way to cancel a read or break the pipe.
+Or maybe by using unix sockets (LAST RESORT -Timeouts cause the scraper to restart, this does not always resolve the timeout issue.
+The same webpage is loaded again, trigerring another timeout.
+This may be resolved by maintaining a count of timeout on pages in the DB.
-	-Exit Gracefully (Close browser window on SIG_KILL)

 =============================================================================================================================